dyno-might/dyno-might.github.io/_posts/2023-01-19-wta-science.md

    Neither man attended since Darwin was in mourning and Wallace was still in Malaysia and as far as I can tell had no idea this was even happening.
 2. Darwin decided that he must immediately-now-ASAP publish some version of his book, however imperfect.
 He took the notes he had been working on and rushed out a book, which appeared as *The Origin of Species* on November 24, 1859.

 In the book, Darwin mentioned Wallace as coming to the same conclusion independently.
-In the 3rd edition, Darwin also noted that [Patrick Matthew](https://en.wikipedia.org/wiki/Patrick_Matthew) had anticipated the idea in 1831, and in the 4th edition, he gave credit to [William Charles Wells](https://en.wikipedia.org/wiki/William_Charles_Wells) did so in 1813.
+In the 3rd edition, Darwin also noted that [Patrick Matthew](https://en.wikipedia.org/wiki/Patrick_Matthew) had anticipated the idea in 1831, and in the 4th edition, he gave credit to [William Charles Wells](https://en.wikipedia.org/wiki/William_Charles_Wells) for doing so in 1813.

 Overall, this is a nice story.
 Darwin comes off as a good egg and Wallace always defended Darwin and shunned fame despite being given every possible award and honor.
 But still—you learned about Darwin as a child, *maybe* learned about Wallace later on but probably never heard of Matthew or Wells.

 Again, it's interesting to speculate: How much Darwin accelerated the theory of natural selection?
 My guess is quite a bit—it would have taken Wallace a while to publish his results without Darwin, and even if he did, they might have gone under-appreciated like Matthew and Wells' ideas did.
 But still, it was going to happen eventually.
-(It would have been better if he didn't wait 22 years!) [zx: still redundant?]
+(It would have been better if he didn't wait 22 years!)

 ## General Relativity